white-tokyo/mbtsdk-unity/README.md

 ## CONTRIBUTING

-We are able to accept contributions to the Millbox Touch SDK for Unity.
+We are able to accept contributions to the MilboxTouch SDK for Unity.
 To contribute please do the following.

 - Follow the instructions in the CONTRIBUTING.md.